pjain310/DDL_Project/README.md

 3. Eva/src/operations/: contains preprocessing filters which can be applied to databse entries in EVA (both videos and image frames).
 We also have an api which can be modified to use these objects outside of Eva as well.

 4. Eva/src/query_parser/insert_statement.py: this has the ability to insert queries.
 This was created using the select_statement.py file.

+5. Eva/src/udfs/maskrcnn_object_detector.py: this has the ability to detect objects based on our model.

 Currently, the following preprocessing operations are supported:
   * Blur
   * Equalised Histogram